nirvash97/BuuDeliveryApp/README.md

   If everthing fine gonna be like this result https://imgur.com/IierTMf

+  go to edit AndroidManifest.xml in Andriod/app/src/main and add your google map api key at line 15

   go to vscode open terminal and go to directory project folder and type "flutter run -d test ( You have to open genymotion emulator first)" and you will see what's going on with this project